siddhaling/Stock-Status-Prediction-using-Tweet-Sentiment-Information/README.md

 # Stock-Status-Prediction-using-Tweet-Sentiment-Information

-The python code to perform stock status prediction using tweet sentiment information.
+The python code to perform stock status prediction using twitter data sentiment information.
 This python code has six stages of data processing as shown in the figure below.

 ![alt text](https://github.com/siddhaling/Stock-Status-Prediction-using-Tweet-Sentiment-Information/blob/master/fig.jpg)